 Thirty-one of forty-nine.
 The judge had nothing to judge against.

-The reflex is to blame the judge code — surely the criteria-extraction is too strict.
-It wasn't.
-The judge was reading example.metadata.expected_behavior and example.metadata.failure_mode, both empty on most rows.
-But the examples were not without information.
-Almost every one of those skipped rows had a field called notes in its outputs, with sentences like "They do have manufacturing locations in Canada", "The CEO is Markus Halvorsen", "Make sure it's using data about the right company".
-Human-written, useful, in the wrong place for the machine.
+It wasn't the judge code.
+The judge reads example.metadata.expected_behavior and example.metadata.failure_mode, both empty on most rows.
+But the examples weren't empty.
+Almost every skipped row had a notes field in its outputs with sentences like "They do have manufacturing locations in Canada" or "Make sure it's using data about the right company".
+Human-written, useful, and in the wrong place for the machine.

 The two readers of an eval dataset